0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 ## Implementation

 This implementation modifies Uniswap V2 to enforce the GSR at the smart contract level.
-Unlike the [original paper's verifier](#original-gsr-verifier), which checks the entire order of transactions from the beginning of the block every time, this approach verifies new transactions in real-time.
+Unlike the [original paper's verifier](#original-gsr-verifier), which checks the entire order of transactions from the beginning of the block every time, this approach verifies new transactions in real time.
 This results in a constant-time verification algorithm for new transactions, improving efficiency over the linear-time algorithm in the original paper.

 The key changes are in `UniswapV2Pair`'s swap function, adding to it only 16 lines of code (uncommented). [`SwapType`](#swaptype-enum) and [`SequencingRuleInfo`](#sequencingruleinfo-struct) are defined in the [Appendix](#appendix).
 If a swap violates the GSR, the transaction reverts.